Direct Fabrication of a Superconducting Two-Dimensional Electron Gas on KTaO3(111) via Mg-Induced Surface Reduction

 Stage~3 involves the growth of a capping layer at room temperature, which can be performed either directly after surface reduction (Stage~2) or following \textit{in situ} XPS and ARPES measurements.
 The sample was allowed to settle to room temperature, then exposed again to an elemental Mg flux of $2.5 \times 10^{13}\;\mathrm{atoms\;cm^{-2}\,s^{-1}}$ for 12~minutes, with the Mg cell maintained at 310~\textdegree C [Fig.~\ref{KTO_steps}(c)].
 At this lower substrate temperature, Mg atoms exhibit a high sticking coefficient and readily deposit on top of the 2DEG, forming an Mg overlayer.
 Based on the flux and deposition time, the Mg overlayer thickness is estimated to be approximately 4~nm.
-The RHEED pattern [Fig.~\ref{KTO_steps}(f)] transforms into broadened spots with increased spacing, indicative of a rough but crystalline capping layer.\cite{ichimiya_reflection_2004} The ratio of RHEED spot spacing between Fig.~\ref{KTO_steps}(d) and Fig.~\ref{KTO_steps}(f) is 0.57:1, matching the inverse ratio of the in-plane lattice constants of KTO(111) (5.62~\AA) and Mg (3.21~\AA).
-The pattern also repeats every $60^\circ$, consistent with the hexagonal close-packed structure of Mg.
+The RHEED pattern [Fig. 1(f)] transforms into a new set of distinct spots with increased spacing, indicative of a crystalline hcp Mg capping layer.
+The broadening of the diffraction spots suggests finite lateral coherence and a rough, terraced surface morphology.\cite{ichimiya_reflection_2004} The ratio of RHEED spot spacing between Fig.~\ref{KTO_steps}(d) and Fig.~\ref{KTO_steps}(f) is 0.57:1, matching the inverse ratio of the in-plane lattice constants of KTO(111) (5.62~\AA) and Mg (3.21~\AA).
+The pattern also repeats every $60^\circ$, consistent with the hexagonal close-packed structure of Mg [Fig.~S1].
 Upon air exposure, the Mg overlayer oxidizes into MgO, serving as a protective capping layer for \textit{ex situ} transport measurements of the 2DEG.

 As a control experiment, the same three-stage fabrication procedure was applied to a sapphire substrate; the sample remains insulating, confirming the absence of a 2DEG and indicating that the Mg capping layer fully oxidizes into MgO.
-A separate control sample of KTO fabricated without Stage~2 (i.e., without high-temperature Mg exposure) is likewise insulating.
+A separate control sample of KTO subjected only to Stage 1 (substrate degassing) is also insulating, confirming that UHV annealing at 600~\textdegree C does not introduce detectable oxygen vacancies and primarily serves to degas the substrate.
+In addition, a KTO sample fabricated without Stage~2 (i.e., without high-temperature Mg exposure) is likewise insulating.
 These results demonstrate that the electronic properties of the MgO/KTO(111) heterostructure produced by the three-stage approach arise directly from the 2DEG formed at the reduced KTO(111) surface.